Frequently asked questions

 How does Evolink accept payments?

-If you do not fill out the form within the deadline, we will change your websites to bypass mode.
-Bypass mode means that there will be no security detection.
+If you do not receive payment on time, we will change your websites to bypass mode.
+Bypass mode means that there will be no protection.
 After 3 days of bypass mode, your websites will be deleted from Evolink WAF.

 EVOLINK WAF SERVICE LEVEL AGREEMENT (“SLA”) is incorporated into the EVOLINK WAF Service Agreement (“SA”) and applicable separately to each account using Services.
 Unless otherwise provided herein, this SLA is subject to the terms of the SA and capitalized terms will have the meaning specified in the SA.
 EVOLINK reserves the right to change the terms of this SLA in accordance with the SA.